alessandroarduino/EPT-guidelines---analysis-scripts/README.md

+This readme gives an overview of the tool to analyse Magnetic Resonance-based Electrical Properties Tomography (MR-EPT) performances as part of the standardization guidelines for MR-EPT reconstruction standardization, which can be found [here]().

 # Overview

-This tool performs an analysis of the results obtained from Electrical Properties Tomography (EPT) applied to test datasets.
+This tool performs an analysis of the results (conductivity and permittivity reconstructions) obtained from your MR-EPT method applied to the test datasets provided alongside with the [standardization guidelines]().

 The repository contains both a Matlab and a Python version of the tool.